Universal nut sheller: History

-In 2003 Brandis teamed up with a group of returned Peace Corps volunteers from Wilmington, North Carolina, to form the Full Belly Project, dedicated to designing and distributing unique appropriate technologies in developing countries.
+In 2003, Brandis teamed up with a group of returned Peace Corps volunteers from Wilmington, North Carolina, to form the Full Belly Project, dedicated to designing and distributing unique appropriate technologies in developing countries.

 Operation

 The user loads the desired crop in the space at the top.
-The user turns the handle, which rotates the rotor continuously.
+The user turns the handle, which rotates the rotor.
 This movement facilitates the nuts falling down the gradually narrowing gap.
 The shell of each nut is broken at the point where the gap is sufficiently narrow and the rotor motion causes sufficient friction to crack open the shell.
 The adjustable minimum width of the gap allows a range of nut sizes to be shelled.
 The kernels and shell fragments fall into a basket and are later separated by winnowing.
-The device works best for Jatropha curcas, shea, dried coffee, and peanuts (ground nuts).

 The Full Belly Project has developed a pedal powered agricultural processor, which places the universal nut sheller onto a pedaling chassis.
 In addition to the shelling method described, the pedaling apparatus is connected to a fan.
 The fan automatically winnows the harvest (separates the shells from the nuts).
 The pedal powered versions are capable of shelling the same variety of crops as the hand crank powered versions.
 The processor also provides access for the winnowing section to be used independently from the sheller.
 This allows winnowing of crops that are not shelled, including rice, maize, and sorghum.

 Problems

-The universal nut sheller has been less than successful in Ghana.
-First hand accounts relate almost universal breakage.
-Users can mitigate this breakage by pouring the nuts through initially at very broad settings and only later at finer settings, this practice does not eliminate the breakage and destroys the efficiency aspect.
-Groundnut shelling tends to be a social activity everyone engages in during their down time and there is rarely a need for a peanut sheller.

 The Universal Nut Sheller proved incapable of shelling shea nuts in a manner useful for shea butter extraction for the shea nuts of Ghana.
 However, there are reports that it works for shea nuts from trees in Uganda.

-The cost also proved a significant barrier.
-It simply costs far more to produce (even excepting the cost of the mold, transport of materials to the village, travel to the nearest town to find someone capable of welding the metal parts, etc.) than individual growers were able to pay.
-However, growers unions who made the investment have been successful.